 Our students’ voice is an important part of the school structure and we encourage students with many skills to be part of that voice.
 Students are involved for example as peer mentors, prefects, student observers, form representatives and charity representatives.
-Each group of voices elects students to represent them on our School Council led by our Head Boy/Head Girl team.
+Each group of voices elects students to represent them on our School Council led by our student leadership team.
 Our School Council is driven by the voices of the students and works on projects throughout the year suggested by the voices.
 They are instrumental in driving forward our involvement in the Eco-Schools project, supporting charity and providing student-led pastoral support.
 The School Council also play a part in staff appointments and are running projects to support learning in the classroom and improving the school environment.

-The School Council has 5 action committees - Learning, Support and Guidance, Communications, Fundraising and Eco-team
+The School Council has 5 action committees - Learning, Support and Guidance, Communications, Fundraising and Eco-team.

 The Learning team comprises student observers and literacy ambassadors.
 They are working to keep the high standard of learning for all pupils throughout the school.
 The student observers are from Year 10 and they observe lessons and give feedback and suggestions from the student perspective.
 The literacy ambassadors are a newly formed group of pupils from across the school who are working on promoting literacy skills and are setting up a guided reading scheme for younger pupils.

 The Support and Guidance team consists of the school prefects and peer mentors.
 The team is involved in:

 - setting up a weekly club for those in Year 7 who are finding the transition difficult, which will be managed by the peer mentors.
 It will be held on Thursdays in the Art department where there will be activities and games; organisation for this is progressing well and it is expected to start in the next month (March 2015).